phpanhey/pythonic_latex_invoice/README.md

 ## dependencies
 commandline `pdflatex` is required.

+## language adjustments
+language adjustments can be done direcly in a fork of this repository.

 ## thanks to mkropat
 thanks for mkropat for his invoice template, that can be found here: [mkropat invoice](https://github.com/mkropat/dapper-invoice)